-Share-based payment The reserve comprises the fair value of the actual or estimated number of unexercised share options granted to employees and non-employees of the Group recognised in accordance with the accounting policy adopted for share-based payments in Note 2.22.

-Shares held for The shares held for share award scheme is the consideration paid, share award including any directly attributable incremental costs for purchase of scheme reserve shares under the Share Award Scheme.

-Foreign exchange The amount represents gains/losses arising from the translation of reserve the financial statements of foreign operations.
+Share-based payment reserve The reserve comprises the fair value of the actual or estimated number of unexercised share options granted to employees and non-employees of the Group recognised in accordance with the accounting policy adopted for share-based payments in Note 2.22.
+Shares held for share award scheme reserve The shares held for share award scheme is the consideration paid, including any directly attributable incremental costs for purchase of shares under the Share Award Scheme.
+Foreign exchange reserve The amount represents gains/losses arising from the translation of the financial statements of foreign operations.